jackson-nestelroad/battler/fxlang.md

 ##### Notes on Variables

 1. All variables have program-wide scoping.
 In other words, variables are not scoped by block.
 A variable defined in an inner block is accessible in an outer block.
 1. Invalid member accesses (such as accessing a member that does not exist) will error out the whole program.
+Some optional members will produce an "undefined" value that will fail on use rather, than fail on access.
 1. Variables cannot be unassigned for the life of the program.
 1. There are some variables that are defined before the program starts based on the callback's evaluation context, such as `$target`, `$move`, or `$effect_state`.
 This will be explored more in the evaluation section.